 A: India is one of the cheapest countries in the world to travel but how much you spent will depend on the level of comfort you want.
 It’s possible to backpack India on as little as 1000 Rupees a day that’s about £10 or $15.
 Check out my post on The average daily budget for backpacking India and see more Typical costs and budget tips for traveling India.

-Q: Do you have any more tips for first timers traveling India?
+Q: Do you have any tips for first time travelers in India?

 A: So many!
 I’ve also written about my general Top 10 tips for your first time traveling India and don’t make these 5 Common Mistakes that most travellers make in India.
 Also read some words of wisdom from myself and other travel bloggers who reveal the 21 Things they wish they had known before traveling to India. and the India Survival Guide (Quick-Start Safety Guide) by Karl Rock an expat in India.

 Many travellers either start their Indian adventure in Mumbai (Bombay) or Delhi so check out my city guides and it’s also good to be aware of the scams before you arrive too – read How to avoid the scams and survive your first time in Delhi.